genie-team/graphql-genie/docs/queries.md

 }
 ```

 You can also sort related types.
-So the OrderByInput looks like.

 **Note:** Sorting on user here will sort the user type if it is part of the query, not change the sorting of the cities